It is best to eat the majority of your food before 8pm. But if you are hungry late in the evening then consuming a protein/fat-based snack is best.

-Interestingly, researchers who look at meal timing found that when people eat between 7 am and 4 pm they have a lower glucose and insulin response.
-This mechanism is thought to be connected to the body’s circadian rhythm—our natural body clock.
+Research focusing on meal timing has uncovered intriguing insights.
+Studies have found that eating between 7 AM and 4 PM can lead to lower glucose and insulin responses.
+This phenomenon is thought to be linked to the body’s circadian rhythm, which is essentially our internal clock.

 If you’re going to eat, try to eat your high protein/ low carb dinner before 8pm.